ChrisW-priv/PersonalVault/projects/Sales Partner Assistant.md

 ## Chunking Algorithm

 Let ELEMENT be the html element we were passed
-1. identify the highest aria-element in the ELEMENT
+1. identify the highest aria-element in the ELEMENT -> this is the title of the ELEMENT
 2. identify all subsections in the ELEMENT
+    - if there is explicit `<section>` tag, just take that as a child
+    - else:
-    1. get second highest aria-element
+        1. get second highest aria-elements
+        2. split the elements between the second highest aria-elements
+        3. wrap the grouped elements with `<section>` tag -> this is a new node to process
+3. for all subsections: take k elements that contain text (heading + paragraph would be best) -> this is a summary of subsection
+4. take all elements verbatim + summary of each subsection (remember to do this in order of original appearance!) -> this is the text of the ELEMENT